florimondmanca/pygame-assets/README.md

 # Pygame Assets

-PygameAssets is a lightweight asset manager for Pygame applications and games.
+PygameAssets is a lightweight asset manager for Pygame applications and games, designed to be pluggable, extensible and highly configurable.

-PygameAssets is plug-and-play: just install it, create an `assets` folder in your project directory, drop your assets in and you're ready to go!

 ## Installation